A Difference of Culture

 - You walk a lot in Japan.

 - When you walk, you interact with passers-by and your environment.
 They interact with you.
-It's bidirectional.
+It's a bidirectional relationship.

 - People almost always appear exceptionally polite.